SHwaier/COMP3220-TEAM12/README.md

 - API
 - Project Classes

 ## Code Repository
 The code repository can be found at: [Here](https://github.com/SHwaier/COMP3220-TEAM12).

+## JavaDoc Release
+The JavaDoc JAR file can be found at: [HERE](https://github.com/SHwaier/COMP3220-TEAM12/releases/) You can download all the documentation if you would like, or just the JavaDoc JAR file.

 ## Authors:
 - Saymon Hwaier